Bugs in Your Food? The Shocking and Gross Truth

 Swartzberg says "If they ground them up, it makes a beautiful dye."

-You ever wonder why granulated sugar is so sparkly white?
+Do you ever wonder why granulated sugar is so sparkly white?

 It's beautiful, isn't it?